Potrero Power Plant

 What are the environmental impacts at the Site?

-What is the status of the remediation of the property?
+What is the status of the cleanup?

-Who owns the former Potrero Power Plant property?
+Who owns the former Potrero Power Plant?

 While PG&E no longer owns the former Potrero Power Plant, we are taking responsibility for the impact of our operations.

-Who is overseeing the remediation?
+Who is overseeing the cleanup?

 There is no indication that PG&E's former MGP sites pose any health concerns to the public, based on our testing, experience, and extensive review of medical literature.